dLuxKid/social-media-api/README.md

 ### Content Management

 - Create posts with text and media support
-- View individual and aggregated tweets
+- View individual and aggregated posts
-- Delete own tweets
+- Delete own posts

 ### Social Interactions

 - Follow/unfollow other users
-- Like/unlike tweets
+- Like/unlike posts
-- Reply to tweets and comments
+- Reply to posts and comments
 - Nested reply functionality

 ### Notifications